-If you are enrolling children as new dependents for 2025, first be sure they meet the eligibility requirements described below.
+If you are enrolling children as new dependents for 2025, first be sure they meet the eligibility requirements described on the right.
 Any newly added children will be verified during the enrollment process before they can be covered under any plan.
-Aptia will reach out to you to request certain dependent verification documents.
+Aptia, our benefits administrator, will reach out to you to request certain dependent verification documents.
 You will be asked to provide proof of your child's eligibility (for example, a birth certificate), which will be due within 31 days of your benefit election date.
 Coverage for your newly added child will not begin until eligibility is verified.